junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Light of excitement gleams in Anakin's eyes.

-"You can get 'Super freaking cool', if you do that," he grins widely.
+"You can get 'Super freaking cool' if you do that," he grins widely.

 <br>